xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ---

-👍 <span style="text-decoration: underline">Strengths of ITS</span> include the ability to control for secular trends in the data (unlike a 2-period before-and-after $t$-test), ability to evaluate outcomes using population-level data, clear graphical presentation of results, ease of conducting stratified analyses, and ability to evaluate both intended and unintended consequences of interventions.
+👍 <span style="text-decoration: underline">Strengths of Interrupted Time Series</span> include the ability to control for secular trends in the data (unlike a 2-period before-and-after $t$-test), ability to evaluate outcomes using population-level data, clear graphical presentation of results, ease of conducting stratified analyses, and ability to evaluate both intended and unintended consequences of interventions.

-👎 <span style="text-decoration: underline">Limitations of ITS</span> include the need
+👎 <span style="text-decoration: underline">Limitations of Interrupted Time Series</span> include the need
 for a minimum of 8 time periods before and 8 after an intervention to evaluate changes statistically, difficulty in analyzing the independent impact of separate components of a program that are implemented close together in time, and existence of a suitable control population.